Veil-Project/veil-project.github.io/en/technology.md

 - A front-heavy, declining and uncapped contribution to the **Veil operations budget**, funding operations activities such as core network and wallet development, project management, online user support, bounties, marketing and partnerships.

 - It should be noted that the funds allocated to the Labs and operations budgets *will not stake*, meaning those funds will not disadvantage those staking in the network.
 Salaries paid are however free to stake.

-## Veil Labs

-Veil Labs is made up of a dedicated team with a focused mission.
-It is the project’s R&D entity with a goal to push the technical boundaries for privacy and anonymity without compromising scalability and performance, beginning with our industry-first release of stakeable RingCT in Q1 of 2020, followed by our research and implementation of the ground-breaking Supersonic-based protocol in late 2020.

-In the end, as new methods are conceived and tested, the Veil project will be the first to implement them in Veil to stay at the forefront of the industry.